-In a small bowl, whisk the flour and baking powder together.
+In a small bowl, whisk the flour, baking powder, and baking soda together.
 Set aside.

 Add the brown sugar to the mixing bowl containing the brown butter.
-Using an electric mixer, beat the sugar and brown butter together for 2 minutes to thoroughly incorporate.
-Add the egg and beat until light in color, about 3 minutes.
-Add the Calvados or Cognac and vanilla extract and beat to incorporate.
-Add the reserved flour mixture and beat just to incorporate.
-Using a spatula, fold in the diced apple and chopped walnuts.
+Using a hand mixer, beat the sugar and brown butter together for 2 minutes to thoroughly incorporate.
+Add the eggs, one at a time, beating to incorporate before adding the next one.
+Beat until light in color, about 3 minutes.
+Add the Calvados or Cognac, if using, and vanilla extract, and beat to incorporate.
+Add the reserved flour mixture and mix just to incorporate.
+Using a spatula, fold in the diced apple and chopped pecans.
 Transfer the mixture to the prepared pan.
 The mixture will be quite thick so you’ll need to use a spatula to spread it to the edges of the pan.

-Bake for 25 minutes, or until the top is set and the edges are barely golden.
+Bake for 30 minutes, or until the top is set and the edges are golden brown.
 Set the pan on a wire rack and let cool completely.

-Add 1/4 cup (60 ml) of the powdered sugar, whisking until incorporated.
+Add ¼ cup (60 ml) of the powdered sugar, whisking until incorporated.
 Gradually add more powdered sugar, whisking constantly to incorporate.
-The glaze is ready to use as is: at room temperature, the glaze will be pourable and beautifully drip to the sides of the brown butter apple blondies.
-If you're looking for a thicker glaze you can spread over the blondies like you would an icing, refrigerate the glaze for about 20 minutes first.
-Lightly sprinkle the glazed brown butter apple blondies with sea salt flakes.
-Cut into squares, or refrigerate for 30 minutes to fully set the glaze and make neater squares.
+The glaze is ready to use as-is: at room temperature, the glaze will be pourable and beautifully drip to the sides of the brown butter apple blondies.
+If you're looking for a thicker glaze that you can spread as a frosting, refrigerate the glaze for 1 hour before using.

 Did you make this?